A Beginner’s Guide to Econ in TFT

 - You collect interest for every 10 gold you have up until 50.
 Interest is calculated at the very end of the round and ranges from 1-5 gold.

 - So if you have 30 gold when the round ends you’ll get an extra 3 gold.
-(Here Vi is sold to reach the 10 gold interval)
+(Here, Sivir and Lulu are sold to reach 10 gold)

 - There are win streaks and lose streaks in the game.
 If you are on either you will gain extra gold.